Documentation · Troubleshoot · Missing attribution data

 What broke

-GL#370 — Stripe migration error at boot.
-Every container boot was logging type "stripe.subscription_status" does not exist because the stripe.* schema migration sequence had drifted — a typed enum was being referenced by a downstream CREATE TABLE before the CREATE TYPE SQL that defined it ran.
-Customer-facing impact was zero (the actual Stripe sync code catches the error and falls back to an untyped column), but the noise made it harder to spot real Stripe-related errors in production logs.
+GL#370 — a noisy Stripe error at startup.
+Every startup was logging a harmless Stripe-related error because a database setup step had been applied in the wrong order — one piece of structure was being referenced before the step that created it had run.
+Customer-facing impact was zero (our Stripe sync catches it and recovers automatically), but the noise made it harder to spot real Stripe-related errors in the logs.
 Bundled into the same ship for documentation completeness.

 Symptoms you may have noticed